Reasons a newborn baby cries:

 Believe it or not, your newborn can get bored.
 If your baby is alert, fed, dry, and comfortable, his tears may have everything to do with the fact that he’s bored, and wants a little entertainment.

 Your newborn can get bored; she can also get very over-stimulated!
-While babies love brief, gentle play (think shaking a rattle, or looking at a picture book), prolonged period of activity (especially loud activity that involve lots of people and chaos) usually prove to be too much for newborns to handle.
+While babies love brief, gentle play (think shaking a rattle, or looking at a picture book), prolonged period of activity (especially loud activity that involves lots of people and chaos) usually prove to be too much for newborns to handle.

 #7.
 General Discomfort: